Scientific Meetings

 The NIH Common Fund’s Transformative Research to Address Health Disparities and Advance Health Equity (THD) Program is supporting innovative, translational research projects to prevent, reduce, or eliminate health disparities and advance health equity.
 Each project includes an innovative intervention component designed to improve health outcomes by addressing community concerns such as access to quality health care, economic development, social and community context, and neighborhood characteristics.

-On May 15, 3:00-4:30 pm EDT, lead researchers from three THD awards will present highlights and goals from their research projects, including intervention progress, community engagement activities, promising practices, and lessons learned.
-Following the presentations, the researchers will participate in a panel discussion highlighting progress and barriers to addressing social determinants of health, reducing health disparities, and advancing health equity within communities across the nation.
+On May 15, 3:00-4:30 pm EDT, lead researchers from three THD awards presented highlights and goals from their research projects, including intervention progress, community engagement activities, promising practices, and lessons learned.
+Following the presentations, the researchers participated in a panel discussion highlighting progress and barriers to addressing social determinants of health, reducing health disparities, and advancing health equity within communities across the nation.

 Presenters